slim-template/slim/test/literate/TESTS.md

 <script>evil();</script>
 ~~~

-The equal sign with apostrophe `=>` produces dynamic output with a trailing white space.
+The equal sign with modifier `=>` produces dynamic output with a trailing white space.

 ~~~ slim
 => 7*7